Exploiting Domain-Specific Parallel Data on Multilingual Language Models for Low-resource Language Translation: Introduction

 \begin{enumerate} \item Should we use auxiliary domain parallel data for {fine-tuning, continuous pre-training, or for both?} \item {What is the impact of domain divergence between different parallel data sets on different FT setups? } \end{enumerate}

 In order to answer these questions, we conducted an extensive set of experiments with the aforementioned FT techniques as well as the bitext denoising pre-training technique~\cite{reid-artetxe-2022-paradise}.
 We considered the LRLs Sinhala (\lang{si}), Tamil (\lang{ta}), Kannada (\lang{ka}), and Gujarati (\lang{gu}) as well as Hindi (\lang{hi}) for English-centric NMT.
-We report results for the case where the target domain has some parallel data for training (in-domain) and where the target domain has no parallel data (out-domain).
+We report results for both the in-domain and out-domain cases.
 We quantify the impact of domain divergence using Jenson-Shanon Divergence (JSD).

-Based on our analysis, we make the following observations in using parallel data from auxiliary domains when building NMT systems on top of msLMs for LRL pairs: \begin{itemize} \item When the parallel data set size is small (less than 50k, in our experiments), pre-training with bitext denoising yields no gains for both in- and out-domain setups. \item Multi-domain ITTL is the best for in-domain, but this utility diminishes when target dataset size increases.
-For out-domain, the best strategy depends on the domain {relatedness} and the size of parallel corpora. \item For both in- and out-domain setups, simply combining data from multiple domains does not help in ITTL, mainly due to the divergence between the domains they belong to. \end{itemize}
+Based on our analysis, we make the following observations in using parallel data from auxiliary domains when building NMT systems on top of msLMs for LRL pairs: \begin{itemize} \item When the parallel data set size is small (less than 25k, in our experiments), pre-training with bitext denoising yields no gains for both in- and out-domain setups. \item Multi-domain ITTL (with data from two domains in the intermediate step) is the best for in-domain, but its utility diminishes when the target dataset size increases.
+For out-domain, the best strategy depends on the domain {relatedness} and the size of parallel corpora. \item For both in- and out-domain setups, simply combining data from more than two domains does not help in ITTL, mainly due to the divergence between the domains they belong to. \end{itemize}